Malcolm Gregson

-Malcolm Edward Gregson (born 15 August 1943) is an English professional golfer.
+Malcolm Edward Gregson (15 August 1943 – 24 January 2024) was an English professional golfer.
 After a promising start to his career as an amateur and assistant professional, he had one exceptional year, 1967, when he won the Harry Vardon Trophy and played in the Ryder Cup, but had only limited success afterwards.
 After reaching 50 he played on the European Senior Tour, winning five times.

 Early life and amateur career

-Gregson was born in Leicester and educated at Millfield School in Somerset from 1957 to 1960.
-In 1957 he reached the last-16 of the Boys Amateur Championship, a week after his 14th birthday.
-In 1959 he represented England boys in their annual match against Scotland, played just before the Boys Championship.
-In 1960 he again played for England boys against Scotland and was also selected for a combined England and Scotland team to play a Continental Europe team.
+In 1943, Gregson was born in Leicester, England.
+He was educated at Millfield School in Somerset, England from 1957 to 1960.
+In 1957, he reached the last-16 of the Boys Amateur Championship, a week after his 14th birthday.
+In 1959, he represented England boys in their annual match against Scotland, played just before the Boys Championship.

+In 1960, he again played for England boys against Scotland and was also selected for a combined England and Scotland team to play a Continental Europe team.